 Return on Equity

 A publicly traded company (any company that issues shares to the public) is owned by its shareholders.
-The entire company’s holdings is called shareholders equity (total assets - total liabilities).
 Return on equity calculates the amount of profit for every $1 the shareholders invested.

 How to use return on equity

-- Above 15%-20% is considered healthy (always use industry average)
+- Above 15%-20% is considered healthy but always compare the company to the industry mean.

 Why do investors use return on equity in their analysis